top of page

 1. complete physical and emotional exhaustion;

-2. negative feelings or cynicism about your job or workplace; and
+2. feelings of detachment your job or workplace; and

 3. reduced job performance.